dingleton/python_tutorials/README.md

 # python_tutorials

 # This contains a number of python programs written to test the commands given in Python tutorials
+# Their output is typically print statments showing the effect of Python commands.
+In come cases files are copied and log files created.
-# These were tesed with Python 3.6 running on a Windows 10 environment.
+# These were tested with Python 3.6 running on a Windows 10 environment.
 # They are published simply to show my level of competance/learning of the Python programming language
 # Tutorials based on those given on the Python Website https://docs.python.org/3/tutorial/ and You Tube content by Corey Schafer https://www.youtube.com/user/schafer5